Small Game Hunting Seasons

 - Dogs may be used

-August 20 through March 18 on Wednesdays, Fridays, Saturdays, and Sundays.
+August 19 through March 16 on Mondays, Wednesdays, Fridays, and Saturdays.

-- Crows are a federally regulated migratory species; however, no HIP number is required and hunters may use unplugged shotguns to hunt them.
+- Crows are a federally regulated migratory species; however, no HIP registration is required and hunters may use unplugged shotguns to hunt them.

 - Electronic calls may be used on private and public lands.
-Written permission of the landowner is not required to hunt crows with electronic calls, except when hunting on posted property or on Sundays.
+Written permission of the landowner is not required to hunt crows with electronic calls, except when hunting on posted property.
 Electronic calls may not be attached to or played from a vehicle.